desmondfowler/home-lab/EQUIPMENT.md

-# Original Network Starting Point

-## Hardware

-### Networking Gear

-#### Starlink

-The original setup includes a Starlink internet connection, with their V2 dish (Dishy McFlatface) and V2 router, which does not contain an ethernet port, only the proprietary connection to the dish, and Wifi 5.
-I purchased their ethernet adaptor which allowed for one ethernet port.

-#### Asus RT-AX5400 Router

-Using the ethernet adaptor, I put the Starlink router into bypass mode and passed it through to my Asus RT-AX5400 router.
-This router has 5 switchable Gigabit ethernet ports, with ports 1 and 2 being capable of being the WAN intake port.
-Generally, port 1 is alone, but if you have two WAN inputs for redundancy, you can configure it to use port 2 as well, which I have not done.
-Starlink provides sub-gigabit speeds at the moment so I have no need of more speed on my router, but if I had the resources for over 1 Gigabit, I could use ports 1 and 2 for a 2 Gigabit aggregated connection.
-When I build my OPNsense router (discussed in the "Plans" section of the main README.md), I may try to use this router as an access point for my guest house/furnished shed.

-##### RT-AX5400 Configuration

-Initial setup on the router included setting the Wifi passkey to WPA2/WPA3 Personal, and combining the 5Ghz and 2.4Ghz bands.
-Created a guest network that has internet access, unlimited bandwidth, and can not connect to primary home LAN for segregation purposes.
-At the moment, I plan to put any IOT devices onto this network, but they aren't currently here.

-### Endpoints

-#### Home PCs

-I have a desktop PC with a 1GB ethernet port, though when I upgrade I will either buy a network card for faster networking, or I will be purchasing a motherboard with at least 2.5GB networking.

-My wife has a desktop PC with a 2.5GB ethernet port.

-My wife's laptop is the semi-dedicated streaming/TV watching device, and it connects over Wifi.

-#### Server-ish?
-Devices

-I have an old Intel i5-6500 laptop with 8Gb of RAM, and 1GB networking that I've installed Proxmox on to play around with before dipping my toes into any more purchasing.
-The name of this machine is "lapprox" which is a play on "laptop" and "Proxmox." lapprox was configured to have a static IP address, which I also set as a DHCP reservation (for ease of remembering) in the Asus router.
-It has a very small, ~100GB SSD that Proxmox itself is loaded on, as well as a 1TB hard drive that I set up to be VM storage, along with any ISOs or anything else I need to store locally.
-This was good experience in learning how to set up Linux devices, especially non-standard distributions, over the command line.

-02/2025 Update: I purchased an HP Prodesk 400 G6 with an i5-10500T, 16Gb of RAM, and a 1Tb M.2 SSD.
-That is now the main Proxmox host, with the laptop being converted into a Proxmox Backup server, using its 1Tb HDD as backup storage.

-#### IOT Devices

-As of right now, the only IOT devices in the house are Pura Scent Diffusers that connect to the Wifi, and are plugged into a power outlet.
-My wife likes the smell, and I can go either way, so I put up with them.
+# Equipment Overview

+This document details the equipment used in my home lab, from the original network starting point to recent upgrades.
+It covers networking gear, endpoints, server devices, and IoT components.
+This overview demonstrates how I’ve iterated on the infrastructure to improve performance, scalability, and reliability.

+## 1. Networking Gear

+### Starlink Internet

+- **Setup:**
+  - **Dish:** Starlink V2 dish (affectionately known as “Dishy McFlatface”)
+  - **Router:** Starlink V2 router, which lacks Ethernet ports and connects via a proprietary cable to the dish.
+- **Adaptation:**
+  - Purchased an Ethernet adapter to add one Ethernet port, enabling integration with standard network equipment.

+### Asus RT-AX5400 Router
+ **Role:**
+  - Acts as the primary routing device after passing through the Starlink adapter.
+- **Key Features:**
+  - 5 switchable Gigabit Ethernet ports.
+  - Configurable WAN intake: Port 1 is used by default; port 2 is available for redundancy or aggregated connections if speeds exceed sub-gigabit.
+- **Current Usage:**
+  - Serves the main network, handling both LAN and a segregated guest network.
+- **Future Plans:**
+  - When building an OPNsense router, this unit may be repurposed as an access point for a guest house/furnished shed.

+#### RT-AX5400 Configuration Details
+- **Wi-Fi:**
+  - Configured with WPA2/WPA3 Personal encryption.
+  - Combined 5 GHz and 2.4 GHz bands for simplicity.
+- **Guest Network:**
+  - Provides internet access with unlimited bandwidth.
+  - Isolated from the primary LAN to secure critical devices.
+- **Intended Use:**
+  - The guest network is the designated space for IoT devices.

+## 2. Endpoints

+### Home PCs
+- Primary Desktop:
+  - Equipped with a 1GB Ethernet port.
+  - Note: Future upgrades may include a faster network card or a new motherboard with at least 2.5GB networking.

+- Secondary Desktop:
+  - Features a 2.5GB Ethernet port (used by my spouse).

+- Laptop:
+  - Serves as a semi-dedicated streaming/TV device, connecting via Wi-Fi.

+## 3. Server Devices

+### Legacy System: "lapprox"

+- Device:
+  - An older Intel i5-6500 laptop.

+- Specifications:
+  - 8GB RAM
+  - 1GB Ethernet port

+- Usage History:
+  - Initially set up with Proxmox for experimental purposes.
+  - Configured with a static IP and a corresponding DHCP reservation in the Asus router.

+- Storage Configuration:
+  - A ~100GB SSD for the Proxmox OS.
+  - A 1TB HDD dedicated to VM storage, ISOs, and other local resources.

+### Current Main Host: HP Prodesk 400 G6

+- Acquisition Date: February 2025
+- Specifications:
+  - Intel i5-10500T
+  - 16GB RAM
+  - 1TB M.2 SSD
+- Role:
+  - Serves as the main Proxmox host for the lab.
+- Repurposing Legacy Hardware:
+  - The “lapprox” system has been reconfigured as a Proxmox backup server, utilizing its 1TB HDD for backup storage.

+### 4. IoT Devices
+- Devices:
+  - Currently, only Pura Scent Diffusers are connected over Wi-Fi.
+- Placement:
+  - These devices are assigned to the guest network to keep them separate from critical infrastructure.
+- Rationale:
+  - Although they’re more about ambiance, segregating them ensures that non-critical devices don’t impact core network performance.